 Students who wish to attend a school other than their resident boundary school may submit an early and/or late enrollment permit to transfer to a school they wish to attend (District Policy AS93-Open Enrollment/School Choice and §53G-6-401-407).
 Decisions regarding the acceptance of permits are made at the local school.
 Permit applications are submitted electronically using the link provided by the district.
-The link may be found on individual school web pages or on the Planning and Student Services web page.
+The link may be found on individual school web pages or on the Planning and Enrollment web page.
 Paper permits may no longer be used.

 Permits determine residency and shall not be used to track programs.
 Only students who attend a non-resident school (out of boundary) need a permit.
 Students enrolled using the McKinney-Vento Homeless Act shall not be placed on a permit regardless of the program or school.